 - 3.2.3 Aboriginal and Torres Strait Islander Legal Organisations and other services

 3.2.1 PRO BONO PARTNERSHIPS

-CLCs, ILOs and other legal organisations are generally keen to partner with pro bono providers primarily for the purpose of improving access to justice for their clients.
+CLCs and ILOs may be willing to partner with pro bono providers for the purpose of improving access to justice for their clients.

-- delivering legal services to clients directly by taking case referrals or participating in clinics;
+- delivering legal services to clients by accepting referrals or participating in clinics

-- participating in community legal education and law reform advocacy; and/or
+- participating in community legal education and law reform work

-As a result of their day-to-day exposure to the clients and issues facing disadvantaged people, the employees of these organisations have skills in particular areas of law and practice, which lawyers working in firms may not have.
-An equal partnership that recognises the complementary nature of the parties’ skills and experience, and seeks an exchange of skills, will be mutually beneficial.
+As a result of their day-to-day exposure to the legal issues experienced by people in their communities, the workers in CLCs and ILOs have skills in particular areas of law and practice which lawyers working in firms may not have.
+An equal partnership that recognises the complementary nature of the parties’ skills and experience, and seeks an exchange of skills, can be mutually beneficial.

 See Chapter 1.14 Training and skills.

 For more information on developing partnerships with CLCs and case studies see What Works, Chapter 12 Community legal centres.